uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The Australian prime minister reports annually on the progress being made to close the gaps in targets related to life expectancy and mortality rates for Indigenous children.[^113]
 Canada must do likewise.

-Call to Action
+#### Call to Action

-19)	 We call upon the federal government, in consultation with Aboriginal peoples, to establish measurable goals to identify and close the gaps in health outcomes between Aboriginal and non-Aboriginal communities, and to publish annual progress reports and assess long-term trends.
+19. We call upon the federal government, in consultation with Aboriginal peoples, to establish measurable goals to identify and close the gaps in health outcomes between Aboriginal and non-Aboriginal communities, and to publish annual progress reports and assess long-term trends.
 Such efforts would focus on indicators such as: infant mortality, maternal health, suicide, mental health, addictions, life expectancy, birth rates, infant and child health issues, chronic diseases, illness and injury incidence, and the availability of appropriate health services.

 In 2003, the First Ministers’ Accord on Health Care Renewal recognized the obvious: that Aboriginal peoples face serious health challenges.
-The accord committed to making the reduction of the gap in health status between Aboriginal and non-Aboriginal peoples a national priority.
+The accord committed to making<!--x-->
+the reduction of the gap in health status between Aboriginal and non-Aboriginal peoples a national priority.
 More than a decade later, that gap remains.
 In fact, the federal government has moved backwards on issues of Aboriginal health since the signing of the Indian Residential Schools Settlement Agreement and Canada’s apology to Survivors.